 ADO: I would say the delivery explosion started much earlier than Just Eat and Deliveroo.
 It started around 2001 when the restaurant industry was changing rapidly.
 Restaurants recognised the trend many years ago, even before online ordering.
 I was a part of the gourmet delivery revolution, if you can call it that.
 It came about for lots of different reasons.
 People finished work later, especially in London, staying in became more popular and people wanted to have a nice restaurant experience at home.
-Deliveroo and Just Eat just recognised the trend about 7 years later.
+Deliveroo and Just Eat simply recognised the trend about 7 years later.
 So when aggregators arrived, they actually just disturbed the existing delivery market.
 The delivery market has changed a lot because of Deliveroo, Uber Eats and Just Eat.

-“when aggregators arrived, they actually just disturbed the existing delivery market”
+“When aggregators arrived, they actually just disturbed the existing delivery market”

 ADO: Delivery is a tough business, both operationally and logistically.
 Anyone can do Deliveroo, from smaller shops to fine dining restaurants.
 As a restaurant that makes some sense, because you can make extra income without much effort, or marketing, insurance, vehicles or delivery costs.
 For delivery places that doesn’t make sense any more because of databases, the bigger companies basically corner the market.
 That’s the reason I decided to concentrate much more on casual dining.
 However, it’s still good business, so I am trialling a small delivery service.
 But I need to be very careful, especially in peak times, like Fridays and Saturdays, if we’ve got a full restaurant as well.
 And the delivery business is unpredictable: one minute you have zero orders, and the next, you’ve got 10.
 So I created my own online platform.
 Then I’m in control and communicating directly with the customers.
 I can choose to slow it down or switch it off if needed.
 My menu is also carefully chosen and at the moment the restaurant and delivery operations share time and space equally in the kitchen.
 My menu is balanced to allow for this and to offer additional products too.